 Imperial War Museum

-After a major redevelopment in 2014, the museum now features groundbreaking new WWI Galleries which will present the story - how it started, why it continued and its global impact - through the lives of those who experienced it on both the front line and the home front.
+After a major redevelopment, the museum features groundbreaking WWI Galleries which will present the story - how it started, why it continued and its global impact - through the lives of those who experienced it on both the front line and the home front.
 The Witness to War atrium displays iconic larger objects including a Harrier, Spitfire and V2 rocket suspended from above.